What Is Modified Bitumen Roofing A Complete Guide

 What Are Signs My Modified Bitumen Roof Is Failing?

-• Numerous Blisters: Large or frequent bubbles are a dead giveaway that moisture is trapped between the roof layers.
+- Numerous Blisters: Big or frequent bubbles mean moisture's gotten trapped between the layers.
+Dead giveaway.

-• Granule Loss: If you see bald spots where the protective mineral surface has washed away, the raw asphalt underneath is exposed and vulnerable.
+- Granule Loss: Bald spots where the mineral surface has washed off leave raw asphalt sitting exposed.

-• Failing Seams: The edges of the membrane rolls are visibly curling up, peeling back, or separating.
+- Failing Seams: The roll edges curling up, peeling back, or coming apart.

 If you're seeing these warning signs on your Tucson property, don't wait for the next monsoon season to find out how bad the damage is.
-Sunrise Roofers LLC has over 20 years of experience diagnosing and solving flat roof problems.
+Sunrise Roofers LLC brings 20+ years of roofing experience to diagnosing and solving flat roof problems.
 Contact us for an honest, photo-documented inspection and a clear, no-pressure estimate.
 Protect your investment by scheduling your free assessment today.

 Need roofing services in Tucson?
 Request a free inspection or call 520-753-1758.
 Related pages: Roof Repair · Roof Replacement · Service Areas.